pola-rs/polars-book/docs/user-guide/expressions/functions.md

 # Functions

-`Polars` expressions have a large number of build in functions.
+`Polars` expressions have a large number of built in functions.
 These allow you to create complex queries without the need for [user defined functions](user-defined-functions.md).
 There are too many to go through here, but we will cover some of the more popular use cases.
 If you want to view all the functions go to the API Reference for your programming language.

 In the examples below we will use the following `DataFrame`: